Jazz rap: Native Tongues

-Groups making up the collective known as the Native Tongues tended toward jazzy releases: these include the Jungle Brothers' debut Straight Out the Jungle (Warlock, 1988) and A Tribe Called Quest's People's Instinctive Travels and the Paths of Rhythm (Jive, 1990) and The Low End Theory (Jive, 1991).
+Groups making up the collective known as the Native Tongues tended toward jazzy releases: these include the Jungle Brothers' debut, Straight Out the Jungle (Warlock, 1988), and A Tribe Called Quest's People's Instinctive Travels and the Paths of Rhythm (Jive, 1990).
 The Low End Theory has become one of hip hop's most acclaimed albums, and also earned praise from jazz bassist Ron Carter, who played double bass on one track.
 De La Soul's Buhloone Mindstate (Tommy Boy, 1993) featured contributions from Maceo Parker, Fred Wesley, and Pee Wee Ellis, and samples from Eddie Harris, Lou Donaldson, Duke Pearson and Milt Jackson.
+Queen Latifah and Monie Love were members of Native Tongues also.

 Also of this period was Toronto-based Dream Warriors' 1991 release And Now the Legacy Begins (Island).
 It produced the hit singles "My Definition of a Boombastic Jazz Style" and "Wash Your Face in My Sink".
 The first of these was based on a loop taken from Quincy Jones' "Soul Bossa Nova", while the second sampled Count Basie's 1967 rendition of "Hang On Sloopy".
 Meanwhile, Los Angeles hip hop group Freestyle Fellowship pursued a different route of jazz influence in recordings with unusual time signatures and scat-influenced vocals.